gurleen-codes/moodify/README.md

-# Moodify - Retro Edition
+# Moodify

-A retro-styled mood-based music recommendation and journaling application that helps users discover music based on their emotions.*(if you have one)*
+A mood-based music recommendation and journaling application that helps users discover music based on their emotions.*(if you have one)*

 ![Retro UI Screenshot](images/image.png)